syslxg/datadog/build_AMI_for_S3_backed_atmos_blob.md

 # Build AMI for S3 backed Atmos blob

+### Describtion

+This AMI runs a nginx, proxies HTTP request to a static website enabled S3 bucket.
+The url of the S3 bucket is passed from User Data when instances are launched

+### Steps

 Clone a Amazon public AMI. ` ami-vpc-nat-1.1.0-beta.x86-64-ebs (ami-f619c29f)` is used as of now.

 Login as `ec2-user`